TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/posts/too/good/readme.md

 When I'm writing shit, I get the urge to make it good so that it'll have an impact on the reader.
 But to be honest, it sometimes ends up losing all of its impact when I do that.
 It sounds contradictory, right?
 Or it doesn't, I don't know

-It's like people are so starved for—
+It's like people are so—

 I think people want to get a genuine—